Blazorise/Blazorise.Articles/news/2023-06-06-licensing-changes/post.md

 ## Pricing Adjustments and New Payment Model

-After careful consideration, we have decided to increase our Professional prices from $499 to $599 and our Enterprise prices from $899 to $999.
-These changes will become effective starting from July 15th, 2023.
+After careful consideration, we have decided to increase our Professional prices from **$499** to **$599** and our Enterprise prices from **$899** to **$999**.
+These changes will become effective starting from **July 15th, 2023**.
 They reflect the increased cost of operations and the continuous enhancements, features, and improvements that we’re integrating into Blazorise.
 We want to assure our customers that these changes are necessary adjustments, allowing us to maintain and expand our offerings and deliver even better services.

 We also understand that yearly payment commitments might not be ideal for everyone.
 To better accommodate different business needs, we're introducing a new monthly payment model.
 This model will offer more flexibility and allow our customers to manage their expenses more effectively.